+Don’t overlook the importance of enterprise-grade scalability and integration with business productivity tools.
 Competition for data visualization and analytics is incredibly strong, but one thing MicroStrategy has going for it is the ability to scale across the entire enterprise.
-If a customer is looking for a tool that is easy to use but also has the ability to handle a large scale of users accessing a centralized repository, then MicroStrategy should be considered.
+If a customer is looking for a tool that is easy to use but also has the bandwidth to handle a large scale of users accessing a centralized repository, then MicroStrategy licensing should be considered.

 With MicroStrategy 2020, the release of “hypercards” was introduced.
 Like popups, they can get a little annoying but if you want your analytics directly in front of you, connected to specific words (like a company name or a KPI like “revenue”), they offer that ability to experience the company’s “Intelligence Everywhere” promise.

 MicroStrategy licensing and pricing has become complicated over the last year.
 There will be a cost based on what exactly you want to do with it.
 However, to get down to the important details, it depends on a bunch of different factors.
 List prices range from $600 to $5,000 per user depending on type of access for an on-premise solution and one-third of that cost for cloud (annual).

 - Reader-only licenses on either a mobile device or a web browser.